Configuring domain sync for real-time spatial feeds

 Exact Connector Configuration & Routing Syntax

 Deploy the following Kafka Connect distributed worker configuration.
 The architecture relies on schema.compatibility=BACKWARD_TRANSITIVE to permit additive field evolution while rejecting structural geometry mutations.
-The RegexRouter transform isolates the geometry envelope for deterministic consumer assignment, ensuring spatial partition locality.
+The RegexRouter transform rewrites the destination topic name based on the source table, ensuring spatial partition locality.

 {